ElenaPopadic274/PUSGS-DeliveryApp-Client/README.md

-# For more information go to the repository Backend-DeliveryApp
+# For more information go to the repository PUSGS-Backend-DeliveryApp
 -----------------------------------------------------------------------------------------------------------------------------
 # ClientApp